Sandra Good

 Sandra Collins Good (born February 20, 1944) is an American criminal and member of the Manson Family.
 Good's Manson Family nickname is "Blue", which was given to her by Charles Manson to represent clean air and water.

 Early life

-Good was born in San Diego, California, the daughter of an aeronautical engineer.
+Good was born in San Diego, California, the daughter of a stockbroker.
 Her parents divorced when she was four years old.
 Good attended Point Loma High School and was a member of the Student Opinion Club.
 Good attended California State University Sacramento, the University of Oregon and San Francisco State College off and on for seven years, but never received a degree.

 Manson Family

 Good joined the Manson Family in April 1968 and a few months later went off with them when they moved to a new home at Spahn Ranch in the mountains west of Chatsworth.
 She was in jail with Mary Brunner for attempting to use stolen credit cards when the Tate/La Bianca murders took place, but was back at the ranch in time to get arrested during the August 16 raid.
 (Good wrote extensively about meeting Charles Manson, her life in “the Family,” and the Tate/LaBianca murders in Lynette Fromme's 2018 memoir Reflexion.)

 She has a son named Ivan S. Pugh (born September 16, 1969).
 Various men have been named as the father, most notably Joel Pugh (1940–1969), who was found dead in a London hotel room under suspicious circumstances.
 Although Ivan took Joel's surname, his biological father is Manson Family associate Bobby Beausoleil, who murdered Gary Hinman in 1969.

 In a telephone interview with WWL (AM) in New Orleans soon after Lynette Fromme's attempted assassination of Gerald Ford, Good threatened that "a wave of assassins" from a group that she identified as the International Peoples Court of Retribution (see ATWA) would kill or disfigure certain business executives, whom she named, as well as members of their families.
 Good accused the executives of polluting the environment.
 On September 10, 1975, in a subsequent interview with Barbara Frum of the CBC radio program As It Happens, Good made similar threats against persons to avenge the killing of trees.
 She also did a telephone interview with Hamilton, Ontario broadcaster Bob Bratina on CHML Radio.